Trifluridine and Tipiracil

 Concerns related to adverse effects:

-• Bone marrow suppression: Severe and life-threatening bone marrow suppression (anemia, neutropenia, thrombocytopenia) has occurred, including a fatality related to neutropenic infection.
-In one clinical trial, close to 10% of patients received growth factor support.
+• Bone marrow suppression: Severe and life-threatening (grade 3 or 4) bone marrow suppression (anemia, neutropenia, thrombocytopenia) has occurred, including fatalities (rare) related to neutropenic infection, sepsis, or septic shock.
+In clinical trials, slightly over 10% of patients received growth factor support.
 Monitor blood counts prior to the start of each cycle as well as on day 15, or more frequently if clinically necessary.
 May require therapy interruption and/or dose reduction.

-• Gastrointestinal toxicity: Trifluridine/tipiracil is associated with a moderate emetic potential; antiemetics are recommended to prevent nausea and vomiting.
+• Gastrointestinal toxicity: Trifluridine/tipiracil is associated with a moderate emetic potential; antiemetics are recommended to prevent nausea and vomiting (Hesketh 2017).
 Nausea, vomiting, diarrhea, and abdominal pain have been commonly reported.
 Stomatitis may also occur.
 Advise patients to report severe gastrointestinal toxicity to their health care provider.

 • Elderly: Patients ≥65 years experienced a higher incidence of grade 3 and grade 4 neutropenia and thrombocytopenia, as well as increased grade 3 anemia compared to younger patients.

 • Tablet strength: Trifluridine/tipiracil is available in two tablet strengths (trifluridine 15 mg/tipiracil 6.14 mg and trifluridine 20 mg/tipiracil 8.19 mg); both tablet strengths may be necessary to provide the correct dose.
 Read labels carefully in order to ensure the appropriate dose is administered.
 Dosing is based on the trifluridine component.
 The manufacturer recommends rounding doses to the nearest 5 mg increment.